Josh-Jo1/BlackJackApp/README.md

 in university.
 The project also gave me the chance to explore new components and techniques such as using a navigation graph and incorporating animations.

+Since this is a single-player version, the dealer will continue to hit while the sum of player's cards are less than the sum of dealer's cards and the dealer has not yet bust.

 | Main Screen          | Play Screen          | Play Screen 2          | Settings Screen          |
 |----------------------|----------------------|------------------------|--------------------------|
 | ![](Screen-Main.png) | ![](Screen-Play.png) | ![](Screen-Play-2.png) | ![](Screen-Settings.png) |